 - 1. If a supervisor determines that an employee's actions warrant suspension, the supervisor shall prepare and provide a written report, with a summary supporting that determination, to the appropriate Vice President and Executive Director of Human Resources.
 The Vice President shall review the report and provide his/her written recommendation to the President. - 2.
-The President shall determine whether to suspend an employee with or without pay.
-The President may make such determination without a recommendation from a supervisor and/or Vice President.
-The President may choose other disciplinary action, too. - 3.
+The President has the authority to suspend an employee with or without pay as a disciplinary action and may delegate this authority to the Executive Director of Human Resources, a Vice President or other College administrator.
+The President or designee may make such determination without a recommendation from a supervisor and/or Vice President.
+The President or designee may choose other disciplinary action relevant to the nature of the situation. - 3.
 The President shall meet with the employee and give the employee an opportunity to be heard.
 After hearing from the employee, the President shall make a determination regarding the suspension, whether it shall be paid or unpaid and the length of the suspension.
-The President or the employee's supervisor shall inform the employee of the President's determination.
-The President shall prepare a follow-up written statement providing the circumstances and facts which led to the suspension.
+The President, Executive Director of Human Resources, or the employee's supervisor shall inform the employee of the President's determination.
+The

+President shall prepare a follow-up written statement providing the circumstances and facts which led to the suspension.
 A copy of the letter shall be included in the employee's personnel file.
 In cases where the employee's continued presence on campus is not in the College's best interest or a health or safety issue, the President may immediately suspend the employee with pay.
-Prior to changing any paid suspension to unpaid suspension, the President shall meet with the employee and provide the employee with an opportunity to be heard. - 4.
-When an employee is suspended, they shall leave the College property at once and is not allowed to return until the end of the suspension unless authorized by the President.
+Prior to changing any paid suspension to unpaid suspension, the President shall meet with the employee and provide the employee with an opportunity to be heard.

-5. Failure of the employee to report back to work when requested, or at the suspension expiration date, will be considered a voluntary resignation of employment and any subsequent reinstatement or reemployment shall be on the basis of new employment.
+- 4. When an employee is suspended, they shall leave the College property at once and not be allowed to return until the end of the suspension unless authorized by the President. - 5.
+Failure of the employee to report back to work when requested, or at the suspension expiration date, will be considered a voluntary resignation of employment and any subsequent reinstatement or re- employment shall be on the basis of new employment.